Site icon Fundación Por Pobreza/ Pobreza Infantil

 The Plaintiffs filed their complaint on April 13, 2018.
 Compl.
 1, ECF No. 1.
 After a hearing held on March 27, 2019, this Court denied the Government’s motion to dismiss, ECF No. 55, and on April 15, 2019 issued a Memorandum of Decision.
 Peña Martínez v.
 Azar, 376 F. Supp.
 3d 191 (D.P.R.
 2019).
 In late 2019, both parties moved for summary judgment.
 Pls.’
 Mot.
 Summ.
 J. Inc. Mem.
 L. (“Pls.’
 Mot.”), ECF No. 72; Defs.’
 Combined Cross-Mot.
 Summ.
 J. & Opp’n Pls.’
 Mot.
 Summ.
 J. Inc. Mem.
 L. (“Defs.’
 Mem.”), ECF No. 78; Pls.’
 Combined Reply Supp.
 Pls.’
 Mot.
 Summ.
 J. & Opp’n Defs.’
 Cross-Mot.
 Summ.
 J. (“Pls.’
 Reply”), ECF No. 83; Reply Mem.
 Supp.
 Defs.’
 Cross-Mot.
 Summ.
 J. (“Defs.’
 Reply”), ECF No. 85.

 While those motions for summary judgment were pending, the First Circuit decided a case of direct and obvious relevance, United States v.
 Vaello-Madero, 956 F.3d 12 (1st Cir.
 2020).
-The parties had the chance to address the impact of Vaello-Madero on this case.
+The parties had the chance to address the impact of VaelloMadero on this case.
 Notice Suppl.
-Authority, ECF No. 88; Defs.'
-Response Pls.', 954 F. 3d at 12 (1st Cir.
-2020).
-Response Pls.'
-With the parties' consent, the Court then heard oral argument on the motions for summary judgment as a case stated on June 4, 2020.4 See Tr.
-Case-Stated Hr'g, ECF No. 94.
+Authority, ECF No. 88; Defs.’
+Response Pls.’
+Notice Suppl.
+Authority, ECF No. 89.
+With the parties’ consent, the Court then heard oral argument on the motions for summary judgment as a case stated on June 4, 2020.4 See Tr.
+Case-Stated Hr’g, ECF No. 94.
 The Court took the matter under advisement and requested further briefing regarding the nature and scope of a potential remedy.
-Id. at 34-35; Pls.'
+Id. at 34-35; Pls.’
 Suppl.
 Br.
-Scope Remedy ("Pls.'
-Remedies Br."), ECF No. 95; Defs.'
+Scope Remedy (“Pls.’
+Remedies Br.”), ECF No. 95; Defs.’
 Mem.
-L. Remedies ("Defs.'
-Remedies Br."), ECF No. 96.
+L. Remedies (“Defs.’
+Remedies Br.”), ECF No. 96.

 B. Case-Specific Findings